Excel Functions – Lookup & Reference in Excel

 Explanation: Yellow found at position 3 in the range E4:E7.
 The third argument is optional.
 Set this argument to 0 to return the position of the value that is exactly equal to lookup_value (A2) or a #N/A error if not found.
 Use INDEX and MATCH in Excel and impress your boss.

-See also Excel VBA - Create a Macro in Excel
+See also Excel Functions - Count and Sum in Excel

 Index